joelschurgin/RollyPollyLibs/MoonFruitMacros/README.md

 Standard tools will only show you the final result: `400 * 100`.
 The computer completely forgets about the name `mac1`, you to guess how that `400` got there.

 ## The Solution
 **Moon Fruit Macros** is a tool that runs these replacements but remembers every single step of the process.
-It allows you to the code at any point in its transformation (e.g., seeing `mac2 = mac1 * 100` before it becomes `400 * 100`).
+It allows you to view the code at any point in its transformation (e.g., seeing `mac2 = mac1 * 100` before it becomes `400 * 100`).